 - Customer Support: Report unauthorized transactions via email 24/7 or by live chat between 6 a.m. and 6 p.m., Pacific Time.

-- Data Security: Payment data is encrypted for storage, and payment methods are not shared with buyers, sellers, or merchants without consent, and payment information is stored separately from account data.
+- Data Security: Payment data is encrypted for storage.
+Payment methods are not shared with buyers, sellers, or merchants without consent, and payment information is stored separately from account data.

-- Transaction Notifications: Receive in-app notifications when transactions process.
+- Transaction Notifications: You can choose to receive in-app notifications when transactions are processed.